This course is presented as

-In this 5-day course you will gain a thorough understanding of the information security risks and mitigation strategies critical to data security in the cloud in this (ISC)² Certified Cloud Security Professional (CCSP) Exam Preparation course.
+In this 5-day course you will Gain a thorough understanding of the information security risks and mitigation strategies critical to data security in the cloud in this (ISC)² Certified Cloud Security Professional (CCSP) Exam Preparation course.
 This course covers the six domains of the Official (ISC)² CCSP Common Body of Knowledge (CBK®) and prepares you to take the CCSP exam to become a Certified Cloud Security Professional.

 - Identify and explain the Cloud Computing concepts and definitions based on the ISO/IEC 17788 and NIST standards.

 - Identify and explain the Cloud Security Alliance’s Notorious Nine, Treacherous Twelve and Egregious Eleven.

-- Demonstrate the application of appropriate security strategies and be able to recommend appropriate controls for protecting data at rest and data in motion.
+- Demonstrate the application of appropriate security strategies and be able to recommend appropriate controls for protecting data at rest, data in use and data in motion.

 - Discuss strategies for data ownership, data sovereignty, data classification and implementing appropriate measures for assurance for ensuring privacy, compliance with regulatory agencies and working with authorities during legal investigations.

 - Understand the challenges for data centre design, forensic analysis and cloud environment deployments and recommend appropriate risk mitigation strategies.